lorenzleutgeb/pepr/README.md

 All predicate symbols are known after normalization, and can be numbered.

+Globally keep a mapping that stores the arity per predicate.

 ##### Terms

 The number of variables (and whether they are quantified universally or existentially)